harrim91/ts-init/README.md

 - `--use-git` - `true` or `false` - whether to initialize a git repository in your project. default is `true`.
 - `--git-email` - if `ts-init` creates a git repository for you in your new project, by default it will use your global git email.
 You can override it with this option.
 - `--package-manager` - package manager to use - `yarn` or `npm`. default is `npm`.
+- `--template` - use a template.
+Default value is `standard`.
+Other options are `express`.

 ## Uninstall

 - remove the symbolic link between the script and somewhere in your PATH - `unlink /usr/local/bin/ts-init`
 - remove the directory from somewhere useful `rm -rf ~/.ts-init`

+## Templates

+### Standard

+A blank "Hello World" template.

+### Express

+Bootstraps a minimal Express.js app.
+Includes a production-ready Dockerfile, and local setup utilizing Docker Compose.